Animals in a Permaculture System: Meeting livestock needs, a primer

 Many permaculture sites keep rabbits for manure, meat, and weed control.
 They’re easy, quiet, and don’t take up a ton of space, though it’s hard to keep them free-range because they are quickly stolen by raptors, so you end up having to keep them in cages, which might not be preferable for some designers.

 Animals in a Permaculture System: Pets

 Pets are part of our lives and part of our families, so mustn’t be forgotten when we are thinking about animals in a permaculture system, and about designing our whole system to be sustainable.

-This could be a whole class by itself, but know this: pet poo can be composted.
+We’re not going to dive deep on this topic here, but know this: pet poo can be composted.
 It is part of the natural system after all.
 In this article, a veterinarian explains why it became unpopular to do this, and how to do it safely.

 Start noticing wildlife around you, from tiny critters to birds and bees.
 Try seeing the world from their perspectives.
 What are their habitats?
 What do they do with their energy?
 What do they eat?
 What eats them?
 How can you protect their habitat and provide more places for them, or, if you want them to go away, how can you redirect them without hurting them?

 Made for kids but seriously fun and educational for all ages, Wildlife Watch offers a collection of worksheets to help people learn about how to care for and cultivate wildlife wherever you go.

 Relevant Links and Resources about Animals in a Permaculture System

 The Accidental Smallholder is an informative website, blog and forum run by Scottish smallholder Rosemary Champion includes articles about starting with poultry, pigs, sheep, cattle and bees.

 Keeping Chickens in Permaculture Farms: Tips for Chickens in Permaculture Farms (and other types of barnyard birds).
 Pros, cons, and chicken tractor permaculture!